Devadarshini27/Recipe-and-food-ordering-website/README.md

 Static Content: Built with pure HTML and CSS.
 Modern UI: Utilizes contemporary design principles for an attractive look and feel.

+**How to view**
+Check it out here: https://devadarshini27.github.io/Recipe-and-food-ordering-website/

 **Future Enhancements**
 *Integrate JavaScript for dynamic interactions.
 *Implement backend functionality for real-time food ordering.